jcarter10/Sorting-Visualizer/README.md

-##
+## Background
 A React.js project created to showcase my component-based creation and data visualization skills by using different kinds of sorting methods.

-# Specifications
-- React.js
+Utilizes the following libraries:
 - React Bootstrap
 - Material UI
 - React Charts